flancian/garden/burn burn burn.md

 Everybody gone to the other shore.
 Gone kindly.

-If you have to burn: burn kindly.
+If you have to go: go brightlgo brightlyykindly.

 If I can't be a candle, I'll be a spaceship.
 ```